robinrendle/robinrendle.com/notes/dconstruct-2013.md

 title: dConstruct
 date: 2013-09-09 12:59:00 -07:00
 tags:
-  - personal
+  - talks
 extract:
   From cyborgs and toasters with personalities to community infrastructure and feeling the deep, moaning rumbles of an organ's infrasound – the talks were a delicate sequence of heart wrenching delight, mechanical whimsy and straight up nerd love.
 city:
   - Brighton
 country: